 Description

-The Student Mini Research Grant is open to final year undergraduate students and graduate students and is available to fund biomechanics research projects in an environment that provides strong mentorship from an established researcher.
+The Student Research Grant is open to final year undergraduate students and graduate students and is available to fund biomechanics research projects in an environment that provides strong mentorship from an established researcher.
 The grant is designed to assist the student in the early stages of their professional development to encourage the pursuit of biomechanics research.

 Funds Available / Allowable Costs